fifth-postulate/parser-combinators/workshop/guide/src/utilities/oneof.md

 * a ternary expression

 ## Exercises
-1. What is the signature of the `oneOf` parser combinator.
+1. What is the signature of the `oneOf` parser combinator?
 2. Implement the `oneOf` parser combinator.